 - High blood cholesterol and high triglyceride levels

 The risk factors you can’t control are age, gender, and family history.

 Many people have at least one heart disease risk factor.
 Your risk for heart disease and heart attack increases with the number of risk factors you have and their severity.
-Also, some risk factors, such as smoking and diabetes, present a greater risk for heart disease and heart attack than others.
-If you are a smoker though and would like to quit for good, then there are many ways that you could stop.
-This includes cannabis smokers that have got used to using tobacco in their joints etc. Switching to a vape with the best 510 thread battery might make the switch easier to adjust to.
-Some people like using nicotine patches to help them, whilst others prefer using vaping as an alternative to smoking.
-If this is something that interests you then you could easily get vape pens to help you quit smoking for good.
+Also, some risk factors, such as smoking and diabetes, present a higher risk for heart disease and heart attack than others.

 Preventable Heart Disease Risk Factors

 High blood cholesterol is a condition in which there’s too much cholesterol, a waxy fat-like substance—in your blood, the higher your blood cholesterol level, the greater your risk for heart disease and heart attack.